 These findings were echoed by the Harvard Business Review, who reported that companies spent more than $90 billion on learning and development efforts in 2019 in the United States alone.
 They also predicted that this kind of shift was only expected to grow by organizations, where the eLearning market size was expected to grow beyond $200 billion by the year 2025 – and this was all before COVID-19 hit.

-Sign up for free and start using the best eLearning platform of 2020.
+Start using the best eLearning platform of 2020.

 Now that we know eLearning trends were on the rise before the global pandemic, let’s unpack the why.
 When executed correctly, eLearning can not only be a more convenient option as it enables dispersed teams to connect and complete vital learning content.
 But it can also produce better learning results in terms of completion rates, and more importantly knowledge retention.
 In fact, Brandon Hall and Rosenberg (2001) found that eLearning can increase knowledge retention by up to 60% simply because it’s more engaging than traditional learning.